slackapi/python-slack-sdk/tutorial/README.md

 PythOnBoardingBot is designed to greet new users on your team and introduce them to some nifty features in Slack.

-When a user first joins a team it'll send you a message with the following tasks that you must complete.
+When a user first joins a team it'll send you a message with the following tasks that you must complete:
 - Pin a message to the channel.
 - React to a message.

-- Message was shared in DM.
-As you complete each task you'll see the message update.
-Once the final task is completed.
-You'll see the message update with a congradulations message.
+As you complete each task you'll see the message update with a green checkmark.

 ## What you'll need before you get started: